thnakas/thnakas.github.io/_pages/about.md

 <br>

-When I am not immersed in research, you will find me enjoying a wide range of interests—from the fascinating worlds of cinema and literature to competitive games like chess, billiards, and ping pong.
+When I am not immersed in research, you will find me enjoying a wide range of interests—from the fascinating worlds of cinema and literature to competitive games like chess, billiards, and ping-pong.
 I also enjoy diving into board games and video games for a fun challenge and a fresh dose of excitement.

 </div>